How long does Microblading really last?

 Some pointers on making your microblading last and getting the most out of your treatments are to avoid excessive sun exposure like a tanning bed (cover your face) and avoid putting Retinol, Retin-A or fruit acids onto your brow area during daily use.
 These products increase cell regeneration which in turn will make your new faux hairs fade off at a more increased rate.

 So what else will affect your microblading experience?
-Some is nature, but much of it is up to you.
+Some are natural, but much of it is up to you.
 The hinging factor that is going to affect you the most is who you choose to perform this procedure.
 Choose your microblading artist wisely, because the products they use on you will significantly impact the experience you have post-treatment.

 Now you’re armed with the facts.
 These facts will help ensure that you get a stellar microblading experience.